In this example, we will walk through a level-one gunslinger being created by a player named Tom.

 Character Sheet

-The following pictures show the output of the Excel spreadsheet (work-in-progress) for Jarami Dust:
+The following pictures show the output of the Excel spreadsheet (earlier version of the spreadsheet) for Jarami Dust:

 What Does it Mean?